backengineering/vmhook/README.md

 ```

 *note: not all integrity checks are virtualized, there were at least one other outside of virtualization*

+#### SHA1 Integrity Checks

+Integrity checks outside of the VMProtect 2 virtual machine are not effected by my POC.
+In particular, a SHA1 hash of both `.text` and `.eac0` is computed, the SHA1 hash function itself is not virtualized so it is not effected by my `READQ/DW/B` hook.

 ### How To Update